romac/malachite/README.md

 Malachite is developed by [Informal Systems](https://informal.systems).

-If you'd like to work full-time on challenging problems of and distributed systems and decentralization, [we're always looking for talented people to join](https://informal.systems/careers)!
+If you'd like to work full-time on challenging problems of distributed systems and decentralization, [we're always looking for talented people to join](https://informal.systems/careers)!